 Today, the library houses over 9 million books, of which only a tiny portion are available for viewing; the remainder are available to qualified scholars for research.
 Many rare and one-of-a-kind books are part of the Huntington collection, including a rare 1450 edition of The Gutenberg Bible, one of only 11 copies that exist on vellum, as well as an early folio of William Shakespeare’s plays, printed in 1623, seven years after Shakespeare’s death.

 |The Gutenberg Bible, 1455 The Huntington Library, Art Collections, and Botanical Gardens|

-The Huntington Art collection incorporates British, French, American, and European art, including Blue Boy, by Thomas Gainsborough, and Pinkie, by Thomas Lawrence.
+The Huntington Lbrary & Gardens has an art collection which incorporates British, French, American, and European art, including Blue Boy, by Thomas Gainsborough, and Pinkie, by Thomas Lawrence.

 |The Blue Boy by Thomas Gainsborough, circa 1770 © The Huntington Library, Art Collections, and Botanical Gardens”|